-- 1. Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (EPA 2007) or an alternative method approved by the Secretary in consultation with the EPA. - 2.
-Must include, but not be limited to: Benzene, Toluene, Xylenes, 1,3-Butadiene, Formaldehyde and Acetaldehyde. - 3.
-Must include, but not limited to; 16 USEPA priority PAHs, namely; Naphthalene, Phenanthrene, Benz(a)anthracene, Benzo(a)pyrene, Acenapthylene, Anthracene, Chrysene, Indeno(1,2,3-cd)pyrene, Acenaphthene, Fluoranthene, Benzo(b)fluoranthene, Dibenz(a,h)anthracene, Fluorene, Pyrene, Benzo(k)fluoranthene, Benzo(g,h,i)perylene. - 4.
-Special Method 1 means a method approved by the Secretary in consultation with the EPA
+1. Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (EPA 2007) or an alternative method approved by the Secretary in consultation with the EPA.

+2. Must include, but not be limited to: Benzene, Toluene, Xylenes, 1,3-Butadiene, Formaldehyde and Acetaldehyde.

+3. Must include, but not limited to; 16 USEPA priority PAHs, namely; Naphthalene, Phenanthrene, Benz(a)anthracene, Benzo(a)pyrene, Acenapthylene, Anthracene, Chrysene, Indeno(1,2,3cd)pyrene, Acenaphthene, Fluoranthene, Benzo(b)fluoranthene, Dibenz(a,h)anthracene, Fluorene,Pyrene, Benzo(k)fluoranhtene, Benzo(g,h,i)perylene.

+4. Special Method 1 means a method approved by the Secretary in consultation with the EPA
-E20 pollutants within the tunnel s specified in Table 7, using the met on the first day of operation of the btaining results from analysis) the shods approved by the Secretary.
-CSSI and continue throughout the Applicable Applicable Not Applicable Not Applicable Pollutant/parameter Units of measure СО ppm NO 2 ppm Visibility m -1 E21 accurate calculation, per the verified in accordance with a the Secretary prior to the op e requirements of Conditions E3, E a methodology developed in const ultation with the EPA and approved by m, monitoring stations must be installed Applicable Applicable Not Applicable Not Applicable E22 for compliance with the requ compliance auditing is to be appointment has been appro irements set out in Conditions E3 undertaken by an independent pe dited prior to commencing monitoring, , E4, E5 and E20.
-Verification and erson(s) or organisation(s) whose endent person(s) must be a Chartered of Systems engineer).
-Applicable Applicable Not Applicable Not Applicable E23 Air quality monitoring data is website reporting requireme to real time as possible, under the Applicable Applicable Not Applicable Not Applicable E24 parameters specified in Tab frequency specified in the ta minimum: a) two ground level detecting any impa b) two ground level re ct on air quality from the outlet; inits of measure, and sampling Applicable Applicable Not Applicable Not Applicable

-- two ground level receptors near the Campbell Road ventilation outlet, at locations suitable for detecting any impact on air quality from the outlet with one in a location different to that established under SSI 6788; and - d) two ground level receptors near the Haberfield ventilation outlet, at location suitable for detecting any impact on air quality from the outlet (these may be the same as those established under SSI 6307).
+E20 pollutants within the tunnel s specified in Table 7, using the me on the first day of operation of the obtaining results from analysis) the thods approved by the Secretary. e CSSI and continue throughout the Applicable Applicable Not Applicable Not Applicable Pollutant/parameter Units of measure СО ppm NO 2 ppm Visibility m -1 E21 accurate calculation, per the verified in accordance with a the Secretary prior to the op e requirements of Conditions E3, I a methodology developed in cons tunnel must be determined to permit an E4 and E5, and be independently ultation with the EPA and approved by m, monitoring stations must be installed at tunnel and ramp junctions.
+Applicable Applicable Not Applicable Not Applicable E22 for compliance with the required compliance auditing is to be appointment has been approximately appoint has been approximately approximately appoint has been approximately approximately appoint has been approximately appoint has been approximately appoint has been approximately appoint has been approximately approxima irements set out in Conditions E3 undertaken by an independent p dited prior to commencing monitoring, 6, E4, E5 and E20.
+Verification and erson(s) or organisation(s) whose endent person(s) must be a Chartered ol Systems engineer).
+Applicable Applicable Not Applicable Not Applicable E23 Air quality monitoring data is website reporting requireme to real time as possible, under the Applicable Applicable Not Applicable Not Applicable E24 parameters specified in Tab frequency specified in the ta minimum: a) two ground level detecting any impa b) two ground level re le 8 using the sampling method, u ble.
+Monitoring must be undertak receptors near the Rozelle ven ct on air quality from the outlet; Applicable Applicable Not Applicable Not Applicable c) two ground level receptors near the Campbell Road ventilation outlet, at locations suitable for detecting any impact on air quality from the outlet with one in a location different to that established under SSI 6788; and d) two ground level receptors near the Haberfield ventilation outlet, at location suitable for detecting any impact on air quality from the outlet (these may be the same as those established under SSI 6307).